 Meet Professor Edward Eyth: A Creative Visionary

 Professor Edward Eyth is a distinguished figure in the fields of visual communications, industrial design, and entertainment.
-With a career spanning decades, he has contributed his creative expertise to some of the most iconic projects in film and television, including "Back to the Future", "The Rocketeer," “The Muppets” as well as various projects for the Jim Henson Company.
+With a career spanning decades, he has contributed his creative expertise to some of the most iconic projects in film and television, including "Back to the Future II", "The Rocketeer," “The Muppets” as well as various projects for the Jim Henson Company.
 Eyth brings a rich and diverse background to his current role as a full-time professor at Savannah College of Art and Design, where he is preparing the next generation of designers for a rapidly changing world.

 Integrating AI into Education: From Hesitation to Enthusiasm